SaixFix/HW_31/README.md

-# HW_27
+# HW_28
-HomeWork 27
+HomeWork 28
-First work with django
+project based on hw_27.
+Was added models with relashions, crud methods, and functions add images, sorting some results